Is it Gluten Free? A Basic Diet Guide for Celiacs and Others Who Have to Avoid Gluten

 Wheat starch is allowed in gluten-free foods if the wheat starch has been processed to remove the gluten protein.
 In addition to a gluten-free label, the packaging of any product using safe wheat starch will note that it has been processed to meet FDA gluten-free standards.
 Wheat starch in foods that do not also have a gluten-free label are not safe on the gluten-free diet.

 Oats are considered safe on the gluten-free diet if they have been specially processed to prevent cross-contamination by gluten-containing grains.
 These oats are labeled gluten free.
 Mainstream oats, including those commonly used in breakfast cereals, are not considered safe unless they are labeled gluten free.

 Oats are allowed as an ingredient in products labeled gluten-free as long as the final food meets the FDA gluten-free standard.
 This includes granola, granola bars, cookies and other products.
 Products that are made with oats but do not have a gluten-free label are not gluten free.

 Prescription and over-the-counter drugs can contain gluten, although most are gluten free.
-Check with the pharmaceutical company, especially if you take the medication on a continuing basis.
+Check with the pharmaceutical company.

 Processed cheese (spray cheese, for example) may contain gluten.
 Real cheese is gluten free.